joshuavictorchen/autologic/readme.md

     Stewart, Isaac      assigned to GRID
     Gray, Avery         assigned to GRID
     Griffin, Evelyn     assigned to START
-    Bailey, Amelia      assigned to WORKER-0
+    Bailey, Amelia      assigned to WORKER
-    Jenkins, Elias      assigned to WORKER-1
+    Jenkins, Elias      assigned to WORKER
-    Morris, Mia         assigned to WORKER-2
+    Morris, Mia         assigned to WORKER
-    Long, Jack          assigned to WORKER-3
+    Long, Jack          assigned to WORKER
-    Sullivan, Eleanor   assigned to WORKER-4
+    Sullivan, Eleanor   assigned to WORKER
-    Russell, Layla      assigned to WORKER-0
+    Russell, Layla      assigned to WORKER
-    Sullivan, Eleanor   assigned to WORKER-1
+    Sullivan, Eleanor   assigned to WORKER
-    Patel, Chloe        assigned to WORKER-2
+    Patel, Chloe        assigned to WORKER
-    Morgan, James       assigned to WORKER-3
+    Morgan, James       assigned to WORKER
-    Perry, Aria         assigned to WORKER-4
+    Perry, Aria         assigned to WORKER
-    Jackson, Harper     assigned to WORKER-0
+    Jackson, Harper     assigned to WORKER
-    Gutierrez, William  assigned to WORKER-1
+    Gutierrez, William  assigned to WORKER
-    Kelly, Mia          assigned to WORKER-2
+    Kelly, Mia          assigned to WORKER
-    Ward, Daniel        assigned to WORKER-3
+    Ward, Daniel        assigned to WORKER
-    Stevens, Samuel     assigned to WORKER-4
+    Stevens, Samuel     assigned to WORKER
-    Ramos, Evelyn       assigned to WORKER-0
+    Ramos, Evelyn       assigned to WORKER
-    Garcia, Liam        assigned to WORKER-1
+    Garcia, Liam        assigned to WORKER
-    Martinez, Matthew   assigned to WORKER-2
+    Martinez, Matthew   assigned to WORKER
-    Fisher, Sophia      assigned to WORKER-3
+    Fisher, Sophia      assigned to WORKER
-    Miller, Elijah      assigned to WORKER-4
+    Miller, Elijah      assigned to WORKER
-    Cox, Abigail        assigned to WORKER-0
+    Cox, Abigail        assigned to WORKER
-    Garcia, Emily       assigned to WORKER-1
+    Garcia, Emily       assigned to WORKER
-    Rodriguez, Sofia    assigned to WORKER-2
+    Rodriguez, Sofia    assigned to WORKER
-    Tran, Avery         assigned to WORKER-3
+    Tran, Avery         assigned to WORKER
-    Reed, Lucas         assigned to WORKER-4
+    Reed, Lucas         assigned to WORKER
-    Simmons, Isabella   assigned to WORKER-0
+    Simmons, Isabella   assigned to WORKER
-    Medina, David       assigned to WORKER-1
+    Medina, David       assigned to WORKER
-    Green, Chloe        assigned to WORKER-2
+    Green, Chloe        assigned to WORKER
-    Ortiz, Isabella     assigned to WORKER-3
+    Ortiz, Isabella     assigned to WORKER

   ---